(Update December 16, 2021)

 In addition, properly vaccinated visitors may now fly directly to the authorized regions of Phang-Nga and Krabi after arriving in Phuket and remain for up to seven days in each location.

-Visitors coming to Phuket via the “Sandbox” initiative, according to a notification posted on Facebook by the government’s Phuket Information Centre, visitors coming in Phuket via the ” Sandbox ” initiative would be required to remain at a certified SHA+ hotel for 7 days before proceeding other provinces in Thailand.
-According to the notification, travelers may now apply for a seven-day Certificate of Entry, often known as a COE.
+Visitors coming to Phuket via the “Sandbox” initiative, according to a notification posted on Facebook by the government’s Phuket Information Center, visitors coming in Phuket via the ” Sandbox ” initiative would be required to remain at a certified SHA+ hotel for 7 days before proceeding other provinces in Thailand.
+According to the notification, travelers may now apply for a Thailand Pass.
 The order will take effect the next day.

 Travelers must be completely vaccinated against Covid-19 at least 14 days before departure to be eligible for admission under the “Sandbox” or the reduced quarantine period of seven days if entering Thailand from another province.